 The Largest Jellyfish in the World

-Its common name, the lion's mane jellyfish comes from its physical appearance and similarity to a lion's mane.
+Its common name ofthe lion's mane jellyfish comes from its physical appearance and similarity to the hair around a lion's head.
 You can find other animals in its mane, such as shrimp, palometas or juvenile prowfish.
 They are immune to its venom and find it a good source of food and protection from other predators.